What is Meditation?

 - Decreased health care costs

-.
-When the stress level ends, better quality of life begins.
-It’s that simple.
-Once you can connect the body, mind, and spirit on a regular routine basis you will enhance all areas of your life in ways you never knew were possible.
-The potential is there for less over the counter medications, fewer visits to the doctor, and fewer prescription drugs.
+Meditation can reduce the stress you are aware of and the stress you didn’t know was lurking in your subconscious mind.
+When your stress level ends, better quality of life can emerge.
+It’s that simple because it works.
+Once you can connect the body, mind, and spirit on a routine basis, then you can enhance all areas of your life in ways you never knew were possible.
+The potential for you is there for less over the counter medications, fewer visits to the doctor, and fewer prescription drugs.

-The goal is to see the magic within that can heal oneself and assist others in healing so that collectively we experience the compassion that promotes and assists in optimum health and well-being.
+The goal is to unplug the mind from the programming and habits and ignite your true self.
+By doing this, you can heal yourself and help others in healing.
+Collectively we can all experience compassion that can promote and assist in optimum health and well-being.
 The spiritual, mental, emotional, and physical benefits have been attributed toward meditation and have been practiced since around the 5th to 6th centuries BCE.
-What are you waiting for?
+So, what are you waiting for?

-May I invite you to explore the inner peace that awaits you?
-Nothing is random.
-You being here reading this page is exactly where you are supposed to be.
+I invite you to explore the greater peace that awaits you.
+Nothing is random, and you being here reading this page is exactly where you are supposed to be.
 Listen to what your heart is telling you and take action.
-I am honored to assist in your journey in meditation, as you awaken to presence, and embrace the inner peace that far exceeds anything the external world has to offer.
+The time is now to start a meditation practice so you can be and feel great. it is an honored to join in your journey of meditation, as you awaken to presence, and embrace the greater peace that far exceeds anything the external world has to offer.